peeradonmoke2002/FRA631_Project_arm_UR5e/README.md

 > # for linux or mac
 > source venv/bin/activate
 > ```
-> it shoud be like this
+> it should be like this
 > ![bash venv](./images/bash_venv.png)

 step 2 install requirements